txt/ase16/doc/stats.md

   w = -1 if minimizing(i) else 1 # adjust for direction of comparison
   return -1*math.e**( w*(x1 - y1) / n ) # raise the differences to some exponent
 ```

-The test that one optimizer is better than another can be recast as four
+## Compare Measures

-checks on the *distribution* of performance scores.
+To compare  if one optimizer is better than another, apply the followng rules:

 1. Visualize the data, somehow.
 2. Check if the central tendency of one distribution is *better* than